hashicorp/terraform-plugin-framework/docs/design/panic-error.md

 of a type known at compile time, and therefore panics will show up if the code is executed even once in testing.
 But there are edge cases in which an API may return a value with an interface type, in which case, the type of `v` may not be known at compile time.
-In those edge cases, providers can call `tftypes.ValidateValue` before calling `tftypes.NewValue`, secure in the knowledge that if no error was returned from `tftypes.ValidateValue` they are safe from panics.
+In those edge cases, providers should call `tftypes.ValidateValue` before calling `tftypes.NewValue`, secure in the knowledge that if no error was returned from `tftypes.ValidateValue` they are safe from panics.